dgraph-io/cloud-docs/content/advanced-queries.md

 If you are getting started with Slash GraphQL, you might want to consider using our [GraphQL APIs](https://dgraph.io/docs/graphql/overview) instead.
 It will get you quickly started on the basics of using Slash GraphQL before you go into advanced topics.

 Please note that Slash GraphQL does not allow you to alter the schema or create new predicates via GraphQL+-.
-You will also not be able ta access the /alter endpoint or it's gRPC equivalent.
+You will also not be able to access the /alter endpoint or it's gRPC equivalent.
 Please add your schema through the GraphQL endpoint (either via the UI or via the Admin API), before accessing the data with GraphQL+-.

 ## Authentication